gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 *Donk!
 Donk!
 Donk!*
 "Bother," the old tortoise said mildly, reaching into the bell and pulling a sock off the clapper.
-"I keep telling the mayor she really shouldn't."
+"I know it can be loud when the wind blows, but I keep telling the mayor she really shouldn't do that."

 *Dong!
 Dong!
 Dong!*
 This time the bell rang true,
-its peals echoing off the walls of the building around the square.
+its peals echoing off the walls of the buildings around the square.
 *Dong!
 Dong!
 Dong!*
 Three and a pause to signal an attack.
 Three and a pause to bring Maddy's memories of the worst night of her life rushing back.

 Windows opened.
 Heads poked out.